How to Clean Brass

 A Newly Clean Brass Clock.

 Brass is a beautiful metal that looks stunning when it’s clean and polished.
-It compliments any home décor – until it starts looking dingy.
+It complements any home décor—until it starts looking dingy.

 Is it Solid Brass or Brass Plated?

-Do not use these methods if your brass is plated or you may end up washing it away.
+Do not use these cleaning methods if your item is brass-plated, as you may damage it.

-Sometimes the simplest solutions are the easiest.
-The first step is to try ordinary water and dish soap.
+Sometimes the simplest solutions are the best.
+Start with ordinary water and dish soap:

-Wash the object with a cloth or use a soft-bristled toothbrush for any tight areas.
+4. Wash the object with a cloth or use a soft-bristled toothbrush for tight areas.

 Homemade Brass Polish

-With just a few ingredients, you can create a brass polish that is safe and leaves a nice lemony scent:
+With just a few ingredients, you can create a safe, effective brass polish that leaves a nice lemony scent:

-1. Squeeze the juice from a half a lemon into a bowl.
+1. Squeeze the juice from half a lemon into a bowl.

-2. Add table salt to the lemon juice until it forms a paste.
+2. Add table salt to the lemon juice to form a paste.

-3. Use a clean, soft cloth to apply the paste to your brass object.
-Rub the paste over the brass to clean.
-Rub with the grain.
+3. Use a clean, soft cloth to apply the paste to your brass object, rubbing with the grain.

-Rinse away the polish and dry immediately with another clean cloth and buff with soft cloth.
+4. Rinse away the polish and dry immediately with another clean cloth.

 To keep your brass shiny and new, wipe it down with some olive oil using a clean cloth.
 Don’t use a thick heavy layer as you will only be defeating the purpose of a nice polish.